 - You will be provided with a booklet of with the class material here in a pdf format.
 It is a THREE CLOCKHOUR CLASS FOR \$30.00 TUITION. - The course has been divided up into one hour sessions.
 In Washington State a "clock hour" is 50 minutes.
 There are questions about each session.
-They can be answered while reading the material, at the end of the session, or at the end. - Answer the questions on the quiz sheet. - If you have any questions regarding the material or the questions, don't hesitate to call or email Natalie Danielson. - Mail Quiz and Evaluation to Professional Direction. - The certificate will be mailed within 10 days of receipt of course materials and handout.
-If you are desperate... just email us!!!!
+They can be answered while reading the material, at the end of the session, or at the end. - Answer the questions on the quiz sheet. - If you have any questions regarding the material or the questions, don't hesitate to email Natalie Danielson. - EMail Quiz and Evaluation to Professional Direction. - The certificate will be emailed within 1 day of receipt of course materials and handout.